coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 title: Patterned Meaning and Polytheistic Materialism
 date: 2019-05-11
 # Should be longer than 20 words, so it will appear as post summary
-description: Some meaningful activity nests within others, but most don't, and we can develop the skill of appreciating meaning wherever it arises.
+description: Some meaningful activities nest within others, but most don't, and we can develop the skill of appreciating meaning wherever it arises.
 # tags will also be used as html meta keywords.
 categories: ["philosophy"]